DataAccess2020/CE1_Filippone_Pozzoli/README.md

 "junk", which is for the stuff we don't need anymore;

 "src", which contains the scripts we used, including the final one.

+INSIGHTS

+SUMMARY OF INDIVIDUAL CONTRIBUTIONS

+NUMBER OF COMMITS

+Cristina Pozzoli: 40

+Lara Filippone: 17

+NUMBER OF ISSUES OPENED: 1

+NUMBER OF PULL REQUESTS OPENED: 1

+NUMBER OF PULL REQUESTS ACCEPTED AND MERGED: 1

+NUMBER OF NEW BRANCHES OPENED: 1